fishnal/Public-Spotify-Queue/design/queue.md

 Why not just have the queue stored on the server?

-+ Nothing could ever be displayed on the client side, because the client can't have any list of elements resembling that queue.
++ Nothing could ever be displayed on the client side, because the client wouldn't have any list of elements resembling that queue (unless we send that queue data to the client).

+*What if the client sends a lot of queue modification requests in a short amount of time?*

++ Maybe the first few requests we can process individually, but if we start to notice the same pattern, could probably just suspend the requests until the client stops sending so many requests (maybe a 5 second period), and then process all the requests we just held onto all at once.
+Hopefully, queue modification doesn't get to expensive so we don't have to rely on this feature.

 ### <a id="client-based-queue"></a> Client Based Queue?

 *But what if it the queue was local or client-based?*

-This actually isn't that bad of an idea, but there are significant trade offs involved.
++ This actually isn't that bad of an idea, but there are significant trade offs involved.
 If the client held the queue locally, then in this case it can't be a skip list (explained above).
 Instead, it would just be an HTML list.
 This means the server uses less memory, aka more memory for other tasks, which is a huge plus.

-What if the client modifies the queue a bunch?
-Those changes can just be sent to the server.
+It could be a peer-to-peer network model.

-What if listeners join in after the host started the session?
-This means that listeners need to grab the host's current queue, but how?
+*What if listeners join in after the host started the session?*

++ This means that listeners need to grab the host's current queue, but how?
 They have to ask the server for that data.
 But the server doesn't have that data, so it needs to ask the host client.
 This is the main issue here.
 If a group of people join in at once, they all need that queue information.
 Which means the host client uses up network resources, which can be an issue if the host is attempting to fulfill a bunch of requests at once and/or doesn't have a strong enough internet connection.
 If instead we had the server hold the queue, the network load will be placed onto the server rather than the host client when a group of listeners request the queue.
 This is the main reason as to why the queue will not be completely local.